 - M.S. - Thesis Option The purpose of a thesis is to discover new knowledge.
 Students will work closely with their adviser and graduate advisory committee to identify an appropriate topic and conduct research to discover new knowledge in a systematic manner.
 M.S. programs should include a thesis research project that reflects individual scholarship and addresses a topic significant and important to the student's specialization area.
 Each M.S. thesis option program must have a minimum of 30 semester credit hours.

 - M.S. - Non-Thesis Option This option requires a non-thesis project that, generally, applies or restructures existing knowledge.
 A project will be a creative endeavor.
 Examples include: a teaching manual, teaching materials, field study, student self-study package, evaluation material, a needs survey, a communication campaign, an online website, an educational video, a magazine/publication, a multimedia package, or a crisis plan.

 Masters of Education (M.Ed.)

 - The M.Ed. should focus on one of five areas of specialization: Agricultural Communication, Agricultural Education, Community & Extension Education, International Development or Leadership.
 Each M.Ed. program must have a minimum of 35 semester credit hours.
 M.Ed. programs must include a Master’s project that addresses a specific topic or problem in the specialization area, involving a synthesis of theories and knowledge; culminating in a tangible contribution to the resource base of the specialization.

 Doctoral Degree (Ph.D.)

-Individuals seeking the Ph.D. degree with a major in Agricultural and Extension Education are excpected to have the necessary background and experiences to enhance their success in the specialization area.
+Individuals seeking the Ph.D. degree with a major in Agricultural Communication, Education, and Leadership are expected to have the necessary background and experiences to enhance their success in the specialization area.
 A minimum of 44 semester credit hours beyond the master's degree or 80 semester credit hours beyond the baccalaureate degree is required.